babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 ## What can go wrong?

 There are a lot of different ways I found to break things (this happens to be my specialty).
 Sometimes I would neglect to configure a CORS policy on my S3 bucket.
-This would cause a S3 to block my CORS preflight request with an error like this:
+This would cause S3 to block my CORS preflight request with an HTTP 403 error like this:

 <img src="http://iandow.github.io/img/cors_error2.png" width="70%">

-I would also occasionally get the same error when I put the wrong CIDR block on the API Gateway access control for the Lambda function I used to get presigned URLs.
+I would also occasionally get the same error when I put the wrong CIDR block on the API Gateway endpoint for the Lambda function I used to get presigned URLs.

 <img src="http://iandow.github.io/img/api_gateway.png" width="70%">

-Even with a solid CORS policy on my S3 bucket and access policies in API Gateway, I frequently encountered CORS errors accompanied by `HTTP 307 Temporary Redirect` errors on the CORS preflight request sent to any region other than Virginia (us-east-1).
+Even with a solid CORS policy on my S3 bucket and access policies in API Gateway, I always encountered an `HTTP 307 Temporary Redirect` error on the CORS preflight request sent to the S3 endpoint in any region other than Virginia (us-east-1).
 A ***CORS preflight request*** is an HTTP OPTIONS request that checks to see if the server understands the CORS protocol ([reference](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request)).
 Here's what it looks like when a server redirects a CORS preflight request to a different endpoint:

 <img src="http://iandow.github.io/img/cors_preflight_redirect.png" width="70%">